 Why Choose Clevens Face and Body Specialists

-If you think brachioplasty may be for you, schedule a consultation with Dr. Ortega by calling 321.727.3223.
-Dr. Ortega is an award-winning board certified plastic surgeon who is double-fellowship trained.
+If you think brachioplasty may be for you, schedule a consultation with Dr. Simon by calling 321.727.3223.
+Dr. Simon is an award-winning board certified plastic surgeon who is double-fellowship trained.
 With 20 years of experience, she specializes in plastic surgery of the breast and body, including brachioplasty.
-As one of the most respected female plastic surgeons in the country, Dr. Ortega’s extensive experience can create the satisfying, rejuvenating results you’re looking for.
-For your convenience, Dr. Ortega sees patients at Clevens Face and Body Specialists, located in Melbourne or Merritt Island, Florida.
+As one of the most respected female plastic surgeons in the country, Dr. Simon’s extensive experience can create the satisfying, rejuvenating results you’re looking for.
+For your convenience, Dr. Simon sees patients at Clevens Face and Body Specialists, located in Melbourne or Merritt Island, Florida.

 Arm Lift FAQ

 The arm lift, more often referred to as a brachioplasty, is a surgical procedure that can significantly improve the contour of the upper arm.

 While exercise and weightlifting can leave your muscles toned, it cannot do anything to address excess skin that has become loose and saggy.
 A brachioplasty is the only option to reduce stretched skin and tissue on the upper arm.

 Will I need liposuction during my arm lift, as well?

 Depending on the level of correction needed, some brachioplasty procedures will include liposuction.
 Lipo can be used to better sculpt the arm, removing excess fatty deposits.

 Dr. Simon’s arm lift will take between two and five hours to perform.